AhmadAbdallah13/ai-bitcoin-advisor/README.md

 # Bitcoin Trading Advisor Crew

 Welcome to the Bitcoin Trading Advisor Crew project, powered by [crewAI](https://crewai.com) and [Fast API](https://fastapi.tiangolo.com/).
 This template is designed to help you set up a multi-agent AI system with ease, leveraging the powerful and flexible framework provided by crewAI.
-Our goal is to enable your agents to collaborate effectively on complex tasks, maximizing their collective intelligence and capabilities.

 ## Installation